mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Training and test data separation

-To be determined.
-For now, we are using the default split from the C4 dataset.
+We use the default split from the C4 dataset.
+This means that we use `c4-train.<x>-of-01024.json.gz` files for training and `c4-validation.<x>-of-00008.json.gz` files for evaluation.

 ### Training data order

-To be determined.
-Current plan is to use the last 256 of 1024 files (shards 6 and 7) for the benchmarked area.
+We randomly shuffle the **last 256 of 1024 shards** for the benchmarking area.

 ### Test data order

-To be determined.
+We use the first 47M tokens in the validation dataset for validation.
+We **do not shuffle** the validation dataset.

 # 4. Model
 ### Publication/Attribution

 The model largely follows the Llama 3.1 405B [paper](https://arxiv.org/abs/2407.21783).
-The main difference is that the model parameters is *to be determined from experiments*.
+Two noticeable differences are:
+1. We replace the paper's TikTokenizer with the **Mixtral 8x22b tokenizer** in this benchmark.
+Please refer to the [Tokenizer](#tokenizer) section for more details.
+1. We replace the paper's AdamW with the **Adam optimizer** in this benchmark.
+Please refer to the [Optimizer](#optimizer-spec) section for more details.

 ### Model details